 Overall, the main health benefit of doing functional fitness training is that it helps you move in everyday life more fluidly and with better posture.
 These are all of the perks that functional exercises give you:

 1. Less injury: Tom Richardell, owner of MOB (Mind Over Body) Fitness in Connecticut explains: “The number-one benefit of functional fitness is that the slow progression of difficulty will protect you from injury.”
 A good instructor will have a variety of exercises to help someone overcome physical limitations such as a bad back, sore joints, or other issues.
-So a proper functional fitness program will restore and maintain strength across multiple muscle groups, helping you to move better in everyday life, minimizing the risk of injuries, and increasing endurance.
+So a proper functional fitness program will restore and maintain strength across multiple muscle groups, train your muscles so that you can move better in everyday life, minimizing the risk of injuries, and increasing endurance.

 2. It can be social: There may also be some social perks associated with functional fitness, just like there are for any highly interactive group fitness class.
 “We find clients get better results and become more engaged, compared to the typical commercial gym experience of putting on headphones, getting on a treadmill and then hitting a few exercise machines,” says Richardell.
 Just think of Crossfit, which teaches a lot of functional fitness and is known for having a big community.